 How does the allowance auction work?
 WCI, mentioned above, operates the non-profit WCI Inc. auction market program, saving states the costs of running individual programs.
 Under the rules of the cap-and-trade program, every regulated facility must acquire at auction and surrender allowances equal to their emissions.
-So Portland's General Electric coal generating station, for example, would need to turn in 4 million allowances to cover 4 million tons of CO2 equivalent annual greenhouse gas emissions.
+So Portland's General Electric coal generating station, for example, would need to turn in something like 4 million allowances to cover 4 million tons of CO2 equivalent annual greenhouse gas emissions.
 The total number of allowances available in the program in any year is exactly equal to the cap for that year.
 As the cap declines, so too does the number of allowances.
 As allowances become scarcer, their value will tend to increase--creating an incentive for businesses to reduce emissions in the most cost-effective manner.
-Most auction proceeds are turned over to the state and invested in lowering greenhouse gas emissions, such as conservation, renewable energy and research or offsetting the burden for low-income earners.
-This builds a low emission economy while creating jobs in clean technology.
+Most auction proceeds are turned over to the state and invested in lowering greenhouse gas emission economy while creating jobs in clean technology.
 Businesses that reduce energy can sell and pocket their surplus allowance proceeds, incentivizing conservation.

 How much would the state earn and what does it do with the auction income?
-Current experience from other states shows the bid price to be stable and currently at about \$12 per ton of emitted greenhouse gas, about 2% the cost of energy.
-If this approach were applied in Oregon today it is estimated that it would yield about \$250 million per year.
-Administration of the program is estimated at one half percent and thus would be self-supporting from program auction revenue.
+Current experience from other states shows the bid price to be stable and currently at about \$13 per ton of emitted greenhouse gas, about 2% the cost of energy.
+If this approach were applied in Oregon today it is estimated that it would yield about \$250 million per year if the program were administered similarly to California.
+Administration cost of the program is estimated at one half percent.
 The mechanism is essentially a hybrid regulatory and free market mechanism which stimulates business to find least cost ways to reduce emissions.
 The auction costs encourage business efficiencies but also yield funds for public discretionary investments toward a low emission future, like renewable energy, conservation and research.
-Other jurisdictions report these investments leverage job growth in clean industries at 2 to 3 times the national average.
+Other jurisdictions report these investments leverage job growth in clean industries at 2 to 3 times the national average and a net benefit above program cost above a 3:1 ratio.